 In 2011, after completing a prestigious fellowship in knee surgery at the Exeter Knee Reconstruction Unit (Princess Elizabeth Orthopaedic Centre) Mr Naim began his NHS practice at consultant level.

-Before starting as a consultant at Tameside General Hospital Mr Naim worked in a number of other centres around the UK, including Exeter, Leighton Hospital in Crewe, University Hospital of North Midlands and Central Manchester University Hospital.
+Before starting as a consultant at Tameside General Hospital Mr Naim worked in a number of other centres around the UK, including Exeter, Leighton Hospital in Crewe, University Hospital of North Midlands (also a Major Trauma Centre) and Central Manchester University Hospital.